 Jianguo "Jack" Liu is a human-environment scientist and sustainability scholar who holds the Rachel Carson Chair in Sustainability, is University Distinguished Professor of fisheries and wildlife and also serves as director of the Center for Systems Integration and Sustainability at Michigan State University.
 Liu, who received his Ph.D. in Ecology from UGA in 1992, came to MSU after completing his postdoctoral work at Harvard University.
 He also has been a guest professor at the Chinese Academy of Sciences and a visiting scholar at Stanford (2001–2002), Harvard (2008) and Princeton (2009).

 Jerry McCollum is a professional wildlife biologist, certified by The Wildlife Society.
 He holds an AB and MS from the University of West Georgia and has served as President of the Georgia Wildlife Federation for more than twenty years.
 In their personal interests McCollum and his wife, professional horticulturist Terry Tatum, are very active in the conservation of native plants and the eradication of invasive exotic species from our native habitats throughout Georgia.

-Sarah Ross is the President and Director of the Wormsloe Institute for Environmental History, in Savannah.
-Ross also served as director of education for the National Oceanic and Atmospheric Administration.
+Sarah Ross is the President and Director of the Wormsloe Institute for Environmental History in Savannah and directs the UGA Center for Research and Education at Wormsloe.
+She is on the faculty of the UGA College of Environmentl and Design.
+Ross previuosly served as director of education for the National Oceanic and Atmospheric Administration.

 Diane Sanzone is a Research Leader at Battelle Memorial Institute which is the world’s largest nonprofit research and development organization, Sanzone received her M.S. in Conservation Ecology in 1995 and Ph.D. in Ecology in 2001 from the University of Georgia.